-Until further notice, Costa Mesa City Hall is CLOSED to the public.
-City parks and facilities are also closed.
+Until further notice, Costa Mesa City Hall and facilities are CLOSED to the public.
+Select City parks are open with restrictions to help protect public health and safety.
+The Costa Mesa Skate Park and Bark Park remain closed.

 City staff is committed to continuing to provide essential city services and will be providing services to the public online, via telephone and through our website in order to follow the Governor’s guidance and reduce the potential spread of COVID-19.
 Please see below for a list of City services offered during this period: